Fastar-Research-Group/opencl-emu/README.md

 % Not all OpenCL 2.1 functionality has been tested yet.

 ==========[ opencl-emu ]============================
+Version 0.11
+Minor updates to source and project files.
+Now tested in VS2012.

 Version 0.1
 The Original AMD Opensource Project
  2012-10-12 => 2012-Oct-12 i.e. Sortable date